FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 ## AI Tools
 FlutterFlow AI Tools is a powerful set of features designed to speed up app development by leveraging artificial intelligence.
 These tools allow you to quickly generate app elements such as pages, components, and even entire page layouts with relevant widgets automatically populated.

+### New Page Creation
-- **New Page Creation:** Instantly create complete app pages with the necessary layout and widgets.
+Instantly create complete app pages with the necessary layout and widgets.
 This can be particularly useful when you're unsure where to start.

     <div style={{
         position: 'relative',